Spectrum of the Maxwell Equations for a Flat Interface between Homogeneous Dispersive Media: Spectrum of Operator Pencils

-\brem\ The spectrum $\sigma(\cP)$ can be written as a disjoint union This follows from results by Hundertmark and Lee in \cite{HL07}, as discussed in \cite[Page 460]{EE18}.
+\brem\ An important motivation for introducing $\sfive(\cP)$ in this way is that it allows the spectrum $\sigma(\cP)$ to be written as a disjoint union This result follows from results by Hundertmark and Lee in \cite{HL07}, as discussed in \cite[Page 460]{EE18}.
 Note that this useful relation would not be available if we defined the isolatedness of eigenvalues (and hence $\sigma_d$) based on properties of the spectrum in the $\omega$-plane rather than in the $\lambda$-plane. \erem